 - Faith abuse

-If you have any concerns about a member of staff or an adult that has direct contact with any child, Carly Summers or Kirsty Ault must be made aware.
+If you have any concerns about a member of staff or an adult that has direct contact with any child, Dawn Mitchell or Kirsty Welbelove must be made aware.
 All allegations will be taken seriously and fully investigated.
 The staff member/adult may be instantly suspended depending on the nature of the allegation.
-Carly or Kirsty will contact the LADO (Local Authority Designated Officer) and inform them of any allegations or concerns immediately and Ofsted will be contacted in due course.
+Dawn or Kirsty will contact the LADO (Local Authority Designated Officer) and inform them of any allegations or concerns immediately and Ofsted will be contacted in due course.
 If you feel you cannot approach the manager (Designated Safeguarding Lead or Deputy Designated Safeguarding Lead) with any allegations made against a member of staff, we would advise you to contact the LADO or the Multi-Agency Safeguarding Hub (MASH), this is a point of contact for reporting concerns about the safety of a child, young person or an adult.
 MASH bring together Surrey County Council social care workers for both children and adults, early help services, health workers and police as well as a vast array of virtual partners across Surrey.

 The Surrey MASH should be contacted if you would like to report a concern about the safety of a child, young person or an adult.
 Their details are as follow: